Displayr/rhtmlLabelUtils/README.md

 The original versions of labelUtils have been collected in the [assets](./assets) directory.

+On the why a bit:

+* often you need to first specify preferred dimensions - which requires some analysis but not actual rendering.
+The the callee does some layout maths, then you get called with "this is the space you actually get", now render.
+So its important to not only expose render methods, but also the methods that can calculate expected dimensions.

 # TODO
 * (DEFER) add npm test script.
   * Blocked on : `gulp serve` will never return.
 Solution is to mimic what is done in build